CardForest/master-class/README.md

 > JavaScript classes with an edge.

+This is library provide an [ECMAScript 6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) [factory](https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29) (i.e., a [Metaclass](https://en.wikipedia.org/wiki/Metaclass)), the instances of  a wrapper around js objects that gives them some extra functionality.
+It's hard to group those features into one paragraph but the _Usage_ section below should demonstrate the interesting parts.

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-This is a wrapper around js objects that gives them some extra functionality.
-It's hard to group those features into one paragraph but the _Usage_ section below should demonstrate the interesting parts.

 ## Install